Safety-Enhanced Autonomous Driving Using Interpretable Sensor Fusion Transformer: Related work

 \textbf{Transformer model in vision comprehension} Transformer was originally established in Natural Language Processing (NLP)~\cite{vaswani2017attention}.
 The attention mechanism demonstrates to be a powerful module in image processing tasks.
 Vision Transformer~(ViT)~\cite{dosovitskiy2020image} computes relationships among pixel blocks with a reasonable computation cost.
 Later generations move on to generalize Transformer to other computer vision tasks~\cite{chen2020generative, radford2021learning, carion2020end, NEURIPS2021_2b3bf3ee} or digging deeper to perform better~\cite{touvron2021training, liu2021swin}.
 The attention mechanism brings a new entry point for modality fusion.
 TransformerFusion~\cite{bozic2021transformerfusion} reconstruct 3D scenes that takes monocular video as input with a transformer architecture.
 TransFuser~\cite{prakash2021multi} exploits several transformer modules for the fusion of intermediate features of front view and LiDAR.
 However, such a sensor-pair intense fusion approach hardly scales to more sensors, while information from side views like an emerging pedestrian, and a focus view like the traffic light, are critical for scene understanding and safe driving.

-\textbf{Safe and interpretable driving} Safety has long been studied in the traditional control community.
-However, in autonomous driving, uncertain behaviors~\cite{hu2018probabilistic} and diverse driving preferences of drivers~\cite{wang2021socially} deteriorate the safety concern.
-Some works take the uncertain and heterogeneous nature of humans into the formulation of control methods for safety assurance~\cite{leung2020infusing,fisac2018probabilistically}.
-However, these rule-based methods hardly scale to complex environments due to the extensive human labor required.
-When learning-based methods arise, their lack of interpretability becomes a new puzzle in the way.
+\textbf{Safe and interpretable driving} Safety has long been studied in the traditional planning/control community.
+However, in autonomous driving, uncertain behaviors~\cite{hu2018probabilistic, jia2022hdgt, jiatowards}, diverse driving preferences of drivers~\cite{wang2021socially}, numerous driving situations~\cite{helou2021reasonable} deteriorate the safety concern.
+Traditional rule-based methods usually hand-crafted different delicate rules to tackle different driving situations~\cite{helou2021reasonable}.
+However, such hand-crafted designs usually require heavy human engineering effort and it is hard to enumerate on all possible cases.
+In comparison, learning-based methods aims at learning diverse driving behaviors from data without heavy human design labor.
+However, their lack of interpretability becomes a new puzzle in the way.
 There are efforts taking a bypass, verifying the functioning conditions of neural network models instead of directly understanding them~\cite{pmlr-v139-li21r,filos2020can,liu2019algorithms}.
 However, feedback on the failure causes and solutions are still wanted.
-Recently, some works design auxiliary tasks to output interpretable semantic features~\cite{wang2021hierarchical,mirowski2016learning}, which is showing a great improvement on both the performance and interpretability.
-In this paper, we output the intermediate interpretable features for more semantics, which effectively enhances the driving safety.
+Some works design auxiliary tasks to output interpretable semantic features~\cite{wang2021hierarchical,mirowski2016learning,zeng2019end}, which is showing a great improvement on both the performance and interpretability.
+In this paper, we output the intermediate interpretable features for more semantics, which are then used in downstream controller to explicitly enhance driving safety.